ashvathhh/ashvathhh/README.md

 # Hi, I'm Ashvath

-I'm a software developer interested in machine learning, computer vision, and building practical tools that solve real problems.
+I'm a software developer interested in machine learning, computer vision and building practical tools that solve real problems.
 A lot of my recent work focuses on human detection in low-visibility environments and connecting AI models to mobile apps.

 ---